 The Company manages the capital structure and makes adjustments to it in the light of changes in economic conditions and the risk characteristics of the underlying assets.
 In order to maintain or adjust the capital structure, the Company may issue new shares through short-form prospectuses, private placements, sell assets, incur debt, or return capital to shareholders.
 There were no changes in the Company's approach to capital management during the period.
-In the management of capital, the Company includes the components of shareholders' equity, as well as cash.
-As of January 31, 2024, the Company is not subject to externally imposed capital requirements.
+In the management of capital, the Company is not subject to externally imposed capital requirements.
 There have been no changes to the Company's approach to capital management during the period.